MilanPecov/devfolio-galaxy/src/apps/blog/data/evolving-postgresql-chapter-3.md

 ---
 slug: evolving-postgresql-chapter-3
-title: Chapter 3: The Challenge of Foreign Keys
+title: "Chapter 3: The Challenge of Foreign Keys"
 excerpt: Foreign keys enforce relationships but can be troublesome to add to existing tables.
 Learn how to safely implement them without disrupting your system.
 date: March 15, 2024
 readTime: 12 min read